boltdesignsystem/bolt/apps/bolt-site--storefront/content/docs/index.md

+---
+title: Docs
+nav: main
+---

-# Welcome to Bolt Contributor docs
+## Welcome to Bolt Contributor docs

 **Here you'll learn how to get a local environment spun up and the correct methods for contributing to the platform**

 <pre style="background: #000000;color: #5659de;padding: 30px;overflow: hidden;border-radius: 7px;">    ///////|\\\\\\